opengauss-mirror/docs/content/en/docs/Developerguide/alter-table.md

     **table\_name**  is the name of the table that you need to modify.

     If  **ONLY**  is specified, only the table is modified.
-If  **ONLY**  is not specified, the table and all subtables will be modified.
+If  **ONLY**  is not specified, the table and all subtables are modified.
 You can add the asterisk \(\*\) option following the table name to specify that all subtables are scanned, which is the default operation.

 -   **constraint\_name**